Buildings and grounds

 Residence halls

-VCU Residential Life and Housing recognizes the importance of sustainability for quality of life now and for future generations, and works to continually improve sustainability in the residence halls.
-Within the residence halls, VCU strives be more sustainable by:
+VCU Residential Life and Housing works to continually improve sustainability in the residence halls by striving be more sustainable by:

 - Utilizing single stream recycling in all residence halls, with recycling bins located on each floor in each residence hall